 This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

-Society’s metabolism can be defined as society-nature interactions characterized by material and energy flows – i.e. input of raw materials, processing to manufactured products, services, and release of waste and emissions, including the energy conversion and use.
-Society's metabolism is determined by the modes of production (economy), technology, and the lifestyle (culture) of society.
+Society’s metabolism can be defined as society-nature interactions characterized by material and energy flows – i.e. input of raw materials, processing to manufactured products, services, and release of waste and emissions, including energy conversion and use.
+Society's metabolism is determined by the modes of production (economy), technology, and lifestyle (culture) of society.